nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Lists all contacts in SOCket based on language and tag.

 Format: `list [l/LANGUAGE] [t/TAG]`
+* The search is carried out on ***all*** contacts stored in SOCket, not just the currently displayed list of contacts.
+   * e.g. `list t/friend` will list out contacts tagged with `friend` from the original contact list whe already filtered list is displayed.
 * The search for language or tag is case-sensitive.
 * If no language or tag fields are given, all contacts are displayed.
     * e.g. `list` will list out all contacts.